maximilionus/dotfiles-i3/README.md

 2. Prepare the fonts.
 3. Prepare the `.xinitrc` script or any Desktop Manager to start the x11 **i3** session.
 4. Clone this repository with **git** (preferred for updates pulling) or download the source code archive.
 5. Run the [installer script](./install.sh) script.
 It will **copy** all configurations to a required location.
-You can safely remove the cloned repository after a successful install.
+Keep the cloned repository after a successful install if you want to pull the updates from time to time.
 6. Start **i3**.

 ## Update
-### Unmodified
+### Original
 How to update the unmodified configuration.

 1. Pull changes with **git**: